gareth-stoyle/UGV/README.md

 This is a personal project where I take a ready made Unmannged Ground Vehicle (UGV) and make it do cool things.

 ## Cool things
-### PS4 Remote Control
-I have build a system that takes inputs from a bluetooth PS4 controller, and controls the UGV, alloying for speed control, and effective turning using the analogue sticks.

-[insert gif here]

-### AI Animal Detection
-Under Construction.

-[insert gif here]

-### LiDAR Adaptive Cruise Control
-TBD

-[insert gif here]

 ### TBD

 ## Credits